-This explanation of what Ignition is and how it works to improve results from weight training found on the 1st Phorm Blog is much better than how I could explain it:
+This explanation of what Ignition is and how it works to improve results from weight training is found on the 1st Phorm Blog:

 Ignition tastes great!
 Well, I haven’t tasted it by itself, only with the protein powder I drink after my workout.
 When added to the protein, it makes the protein shake a little sweeter, which in my opinion is never a bad thing.